 The Best MBA Concentrations According to Industry Trends

 The 2022 GMAC report found that 92% of surveyed recruiters said their company plans to hire new MBA graduates in 2022.
-Recruiters in the healthcare industry had the most confidence in job growth — 97% of respondents believed their company would bring on MBA graduates in 2022.
+Healthcare was the industry with the most confidence in growth from recruiters, where 97% of respondents believed their company would bring on MBA graduates in 2022.
 Other industries with high recruiter confidence in MBA-related hiring growth include staffing and manufacturing, with 95% and 94% of recruiters responding affirmatively.

-Though not specific to MBAs, the U.S. Bureau of Labor Statistics (BLS) projects a 13% growth in computer and information technology jobs from 2020 to 2030.
-With 667,600 new careers expected in this time period, organizations need skilled managers who can develop and oversee technology operations.
+Though not specific to MBAs, the Bureau of Labor Statistics (BLS) projects much faster-than-average growth in computer and information technology jobs from 2022-2032.
+With 377,500 new careers expected each year in this time period, organizations need skilled managers who can develop and oversee technology operations.
 Trends in this field include cloud computing, big data, and information security.

 Consulting boasts similarly strong growth projections.
-The BLS projects management analyst careers to increase 14% from 2020 to 2030.
-MBA graduates typically pursue consulting careers after gaining professional experience.
-Graduates with MBAs in entrepreneurship or management can advise businesses on general management practices.
+The BLS projects management analyst careers to increase by 10% from 2022-2032.
+MBA graduates typically pursue consulting after gaining professional experience.
+Graduates with management and entrepreneurship concentrations can advise businesses on general management practices.
 Graduates with information technology or healthcare management specializations can consult for companies in their respective areas of expertise.

-An aging U.S population has led to dramatic growth in the healthcare field.
-The BLS projects 16% growth in healthcare occupations from 2020 to 2030.
-Medical and health services managers are projected to grow even faster, with jobs projected to increase 32% from 2020 to 2030.
-An MBA in healthcare management paired with industry experience can help you distinguish yourself in this field.
+An aging U.S. population has led to dramatic growth in the healthcare field.
+The BLS projects 1.8 million job openings in healthcare occupations annually from 2022-2032.
+Positions for medical and health services managers are projected to grow even faster, with jobs projected to increase by 28% from 2022-2032.
+MBAs in healthcare management paired with industry experience can help candidates distinguish themselves in this field.

-Business and finance occupations, while not expanding as rapidly as healthcare and technology, are still projected to grow 8% from 2020 to 2030, adding more than 750,000 new jobs.
-The BLS projects high demand for accounting, auditing, and market research professionals.
+Business and finance occupations, while not expanding as rapidly as roles in healthcare and technology, are still projected to grow, adding more than 911,400 new jobs each year between 2022 and 2032.
+The BLS projects a high demand for accounting, auditing, and market research professionals.

 The Highest-Paying MBA Programs